ncskier/film_blog/main/_posts/2017-09-17-biased-thoughts-on-it.md

 {% include centered-image.html src=page.imageSrc alt=page.imageAlt %}

-Notice: I am not a horror guy, but I heard good things about It so, I went to check it out in the theater (along with my girlfriend for moral support).
+Notice: I am not a horror guy, but I heard good things about _It_, so I went to check it out in the theater (along with my girlfriend for moral support).

-I have pretty mixed feelings about It; I enjoyed the film but thought it had a lot more potential than paid off.
+I have pretty mixed feelings about _It_; I enjoyed the film but thought it had a lot more potential than paid off.
 I really liked the core cast of kids; however, the horror aspect of the film was lacking (this coming from someone who gets scared walking home at night).

 Most of the horror scenes felt highly conventional – like they were just going through the motions.
 This feeling was probably because the scares were mostly reliant on jump-scares.
 By the end of the film, I was almost numb to the jump-scares because there were so many of them and I could see them coming – that being said, there was one amazing jump-scare near the end of the film.